open-telemetry/opentelemetry-specification/specification/metrics/supplementary-guidelines.md

 The backend system could tell that there was integer overflow or system restart during (T<sub>n+1</sub>, T<sub>n+2</sub>], so it has chance to "fix" the data.

-Note that it is inaccurate to say "the total bytes received by T<sub>3</sub> is `380`", because there might be network packets received by the driver before we started to observe it (e.g. before the last operating system reboot).
-The accurate way is to say "the total bytes received during (T<sub>0</sub>, T<sub>3</sub>] is `380`".
-In a nutshell, the count represents a **rate** which is associated with a time range.

 Let's take another example with a process using an [Asynchronous Counter](./api.md#asynchronous-counter) to report the total page faults of the